pfunkmallone/katacoda-containers101/containers101/your-first-dockerfile/step1.md

 </pre>

 Reading the Dockerfile, you'll notice that we "COPY index.html" to "/usr/share/nginx/html/".
 This copies the file into the container.

+> Discuss the basics of the Dockerfile

-Before we build the container, let's add some HTML to the index.html:
+Before we build the container, let's add our own content to the index.html:
 <pre class="file" data-filename="index.html" data-target="replace">&lt;html&gt;
 &lt;head&gt;&lt;title&gt;My Webpage&lt;/title&gt;&lt;/head&gt;
 &lt;body&gt;